markandtwin/APALORD/README.md

 ## Citation

-If you use `LR-APA` in your research, please cite [INSERT CITATION OR PLACEHOLDER].
+If you use `LRAPA` in your research, please cite [INSERT CITATION OR PLACEHOLDER].